Onto the Slopes

 Each summer we organise a preseason trip for some important training and bonding.

-This year we made our way to the indoor snowdome in Druskininkai, Lithuania, for a week of intensive training under renowned coach Anžela Aleksandravičienė.
+In 2021 we made our way to the indoor snowdome in Druskininkai, Lithuania, for a week of intensive training under renowned coach Anžela Aleksandravičienė.
 The ice-injected slopes were initially a challenge, particularly when the Polish and Slovakian national teams in the lanes next-door made it look so easy, but through excellent coaching, video analysis, and a good dollop of determination, everyone saw huge improvements by the end of the trip.
+Read the report here.

 Previously we've been to Hintertux with Austria Racing Camps and had the likes of Chemmy Alcott and former US team coach Hugues Morand coaching us.

 The skiing Varsity race is the oldest team skiing race in history, dating back to 1922.
 The first event was held in Wengen, Switzerland in 1922 and, since then, races have happened every year until now (except war years), attracting more and more spectators on the ever-increasing Varsity Trip week.
-Over 1000 students came to watch this year’s Varsity, which proved to be a very successful one, with early snow fall and cold temperatures creating ideal racing conditions.
-In the end Cambridge ran away with it, winning both the Men's and the Women's Blues (1sts) and also the races for both Seconds teams.
+2022 marked the 100th Varsity with over 1000 students coming to watch this historical event, which proved to be a very successful one!
+Early snow fall and cold temperatures created ideal racing conditions.
+In the end Cambridge ran away with it, winning 4-2 against Oxford by winning all 3 women's teams as well as the men's second team.

 CUSSC run a dedicated Racers' Package where we fly out early for three days of race training before the Varsity match.
 It's great fun and a good way to get your ski legs back before the racing starts.
 (Never fear, if you don't come on Racers' Package you can still trial!)
 Teams are announced at apres the day before races.
 On race day there are four runs, two of GS in the morning and two of slalom in the afternoon, with both individual and team rankings.
 Each University has three men's and three women’s teams and the top four individual times of each count towards the team ranking.